autoreduction/queue-processor/webtests/README.md

 ## Screenshots
 If a test produces an error or fails, the webdriver will attempt to save a screenshot to the screenshot directory.
-If the tests are running within a github action worflow and an error or failure is produced, a ZIP of the screenshot folder for that run is downloadable as an artifact for that run.
+If the tests are running within a github action workflow and an error or failure is produced, a ZIP of the screenshot folder for that run is downloadable as an artifact for that run.